Andrew Henderson

 If you’re a registered OCI cardholder for five years and ordinarily resident in India for twelve months you can apply for Indian citizenship.
 (There’s an exemption from registration with Foreigners Regional Registration Officer (FRRO) or Foreigners Registration Officer (FRO) for any length of stay in India.)

-Not only is it inexpensive, but it’s also one of the easiest second residency programs to get into.
-Plus, it can inevitably lead to your second passport diversification.
+If you are of Indian origin, then applying for the Overseas Citizen of India program may well be of benefit.
+Not only is it inexpensive, but it’s one of the easiest second residency programs to be accepted for.
+Plus, it can lead to second passport diversification.

 GET ACTIONABLE TIPS FOR REDUCING TAXES AND BUILDING FREEDOM OVERSEAS